fvst-dev/fvst-monorepo/README.md

 ## Features

 - 100% customizable to your needs - just copy this repository template and make your own changes.
+- Community driven
+  - Have an idea to make it better for everyone?
+Start a [discussion](https://github.com/fvst-dev/fvst-monorepo/discussions) or open a [PR](https://github.com/fvst-dev/fvst-monorepo/pulls)!
+  - Not sure how to achieve something or confused on how something is built?
+Ask a [question](https://github.com/fvst-dev/fvst-monorepo/discussions/categories/q-a) and we'll help you out!
 - [Monorepo](https://semaphoreci.com/blog/what-is-monorepo) pattern to keep all your code in one place and have your team work on a single source of truth.
   - Easy to add new services without the headache of configuring a new repository
   - Easy to share code between services without having to manage separate NPM libraries